automatorplus68-sketch/autoprompt/README.md

 # autoprompt

 This project demonstrates how to automate AI-powered workflows using Selenium for browser automation and Tkinter for providing a simple desktop GUI.
-It allows users to interact with web-based AI tools and automate repetitive tasks with an easy-to-use interface.
+It allows users to interact with web-based AI tools and automate repetitive tasks with an easy-to-use interface

 ## Features